dottjt/plastic/other/unused/01-life-unused.md

 Sordidly numb.
 I continue to practice my pen tricks with the charm of half-chewed biro he'd decidedly offered earlier as an amiable gift for my presence.
 Botch n' bauble.
 A midway rotation around the index of my finger.
 It drops to the floor, as he proceeds to lick his next words with a sickening kvetch.
 Someone please shoot me.

+as a gather to worship thee enumeration of thy poor.

 , extruding from the misery of his rented face.
 Artificial in it's defective commentary of enlightened bauble. .